Tauvic/DriverAwareness/README.md

 * Improve [Driving skills](https://github.com/Tauvic/DriverAwareness/wiki/Driving-Maneuvers) (situational awareness, mirror checking)

 <img align="right" width="300" src="https://github.com/Tauvic/DriverAwareness/blob/master/doc/mirror-checking.jpg"/>
-Whats new in this approach is the idea of full 360 degrees driver behavior monitoring by including monitoring of "Driving maneuvers".
-As far as i know there is currently no system that monitors the driver while executing vehicle maneuvers such as making left/right turns.
+What's new in this approach is the idea of providing each driver with an AI based personal driving coach.
+The driving coach combines the knowledge of a group of expert driving coaches, assesses your driving and provides valuable feedback to make driving safer.
+As far as i know there is currently no system that monitors the driver while executing vehicle maneuvers.

 **The objective is to make driving safer by developing an affordable personal driving coach.
 Therefore I open sourced this plan and its code and hope others including companies and organisations will step in and adopt it.**